February 2017 // Volume 55 // Number 1 // Editorial // 1ED1

 The list of the top 50 most read articles in 2016, as well as lists from 2005 to 2015, can be accessed from About JOE: Website Statistics.
 The number of views for articles on the 2016 list ranged from 3,317 to 41,333.
 The list for each year includes indications of which articles are new to the list and how articles ranked the preceding year.
 Five entries on the 2016 list were not on the 2015 list.
 Moreover, entries on the 2016 list are from the current decade and each of the past three decades.
 This detail underscores the enduring importance of JOE articles in providing valuable information about practices in university outreach and engagement.

-The issue of duplicate publication is addressed by the JOE Submission Guidelines, Help for JOE Authors resources, and the journal's copyright policy.
+The issue of duplicate publication is addressed by the JOE Submission Guidelines, Guidance for Authors resources, and the journal's copyright policy.
 Moreover, the Publication Manual of the American Psychological Association, Sixth Edition, on which JOE style and standards are based, also includes sections about duplicate publication.
 Despite these offerings, however, the JOE policy on duplicate publication is not as clear as it could be.
 Therefore, I will be formulating, and eventually uploading to the JOE website, a more detailed policy.
 In the meantime, potential JOE authors should refrain from submitting manuscripts describing original work if they have published similar manuscripts elsewhere.